h2tc-roboticsx/H2TC/README.md

 <!-- Our recording system consists of 3 [Stereolabs ZED RGBD cameras](https://www.stereolabs.com/zed-2/), 1 [Prophesee event camera](https://www.prophesee.ai/), 1 [StretchSense MoCap Pro gloves](https://stretchsense.com/), and 1 [OptiTrack motion capture system](https://optitrack.com/).  -->

-Our recorder integrates the functionality of recording with multiple devices and organizing the recorded contents in a hierarchical manner.
+Our recorder integrates the functionality of recording with multiple devices and organizes the recorded contents in a hierarchical manner.
 To collect data with our provided recorder, simply follow the steps below:

 **Step 1**: Enable all recording devices.
 * The ZED and Prophesee event cameras should be wired to a host Ubuntu (20.04) machine, where the recorder program is supposed to run.
 * StretchSense MoCap Pro gloves should be connected to a separate Windows machine with its official client software [Hand Engine (HE)](https://stretchsense.com/solution/hand-engine/) running on the same machine.
-* The OptiTrack server can be  launched  either on a separate host, or on any  of the two aforementioned clients.
+* The OptiTrack server can be launched  either on a separate host or on any of the two aforementioned clients.
 You may need to configure the firewall on each machine to enable the User Datagram Protocol (UDP) communication.

 **Step 2**: Update the configuration of OptiTrack NatNet client in [`./src/natnet_client/src/example_main.cpp`](https://github.com/h2tc-roboticsx/H2TC/blob/main/src/natnet_client/src/example_main.cpp), and then rebuild it by following  our [tutorial](https://github.com/h2tc-roboticsx/H2TC/tree/main/src/natnet_client).
 Briefly, you need to configure the OptiTrack server IP address (`char* ip_address`), the recorder IP address (`servaddr.sin_addr`), and the recorder port (`PORT`) according to your own network setting.